vojtaprazak/ViewTomo/README.md

 📖 Read our preprint on bioRxiv: https://www.biorxiv.org/content/10.64898/2026.04.21.719727v1

+📋 System Requirements & Dependencies
+Operating Systems: Validated and tested on Red Hat Enterprise Linux 9 (RHEL9), Cygwin, and Windows Subsystem for Linux 2 (WSL2).
+Python Version: Python 3.9.
+Core Software Dependencies:
+  * IMOD / Etomo (Version 5.2 tested)
+  * AreTomo2 (Version 1.1.3 tested; optional if running with classical IMOD)
+  * Hardware Requirements: Inherits all hardware and library dependencies directly from AreTomo2 (requires an NVIDIA GPU with appropriate CUDA runtime capability for the default execution engine).
+If non-GPU hardware is used, the pipeline can fall back to CPU patch-tracking via IMOD.

 # 🚀 Quickstart (For the Impatient)
 ### A detailed guide can be found below